2016–17 Eredivisie (women): Format

-At the regular season, the eight teams play each other three times, for a total of 21 matches each.
-After that the top four teams qualify for a championship play-off and the bottom four teams play a placement play-off.
-Teams play each other twice within its play-off group, for a total of 6 matches.
-Points accumulated at the regular season are halved and added to the points of the play-off stage rounds.
-The champion will qualify to the UEFA Women's Champions League.
+The league adopted a new split-season format, which was used through the 2020–21 season.
+In the regular season, the eight teams played each other three times, for a total of 21 matches each.
+After those matches, the top four teams would qualify for a championship play-off and the bottom four teams would play a placement play-off.
+Teams played the other teams in their group twice, for a total of 6 matches.
+Points accumulated in the regular season were halved and added to the points of the play-off stage rounds for the final point total.
+At the time, KNVB women's football manager Minke Booij said the new format would strengthen competition and create more top matches.

+The champion qualified to the UEFA Women's Champions League.